-Covered Services include medically necessary chiropractic care treatment on an outpatient basis only.
+Covered Services include Medically Necessary Chiropractic Care on an outpatient basis only.
 See the Schedule of Benefits for benefit levels or additional limits.
-Covered service expenses are subject to all other terms and conditions of the contract, including deductible and coinsurance percentage provisions.
+Covered Service expenses are subject to all other terms and conditions of the Contract, including Deductible and Coinsurance Percentage provisions.